jackamsterdam/Master-Template-using-Javascript-with-React-v18-Node.js-MySQL/README.md

 ## ___________________ Frontend/Backend Project by Jack Amsterdam in JAVASCRIPT **&copy;**

-**If you want the Typescript version of this code please see the other file
+**If you want the Typescript version of this code or you want a template with Authentication and Authorization in Node.js and React (written in Typescript)  please see the other file.
+I have a template with Angular, node and Mongodb as well.

 ## If you had issues running the program or you enjoyed my project please contact me on Linkedin: https://www.linkedin.com/in/jack-amsterdam/